 But this leads to the question, can ACL tears be prevented?
 And the answer is that in some cases, they can be!
 There is no way to prevent a football player that gets tackled at the knees from tearing his ACL, or the basketball player that gets her legs taken out during a lay-up from getting the same injury.
 These examples are, unfortunately, just bad luck.
 However, many athletes injure their knees and tear their ACLs without ever coming in contact with another player (called a “non-contact” ACL injury).
 They just take an awkward step or land funny, causing their injury.
-This is the type that may be preventable.
-A few things that athletes can do:

-- Ensure good footwear—Planting a foot in the ground with improper cleats can cause it to stick, which can sometimes twist the knee, leading to ACL injury.
+- Ensure good footwear—Planting a foot in the ground with improper cleats can cause it to stick, which can sometimes twist the knee, leading to an ACL injury.
 Cleats should all be flat and the same size on the front of the shoe.
 You should only wear cleats on surfaces that need them.

 - Monitor field conditions—Look for holes, divots and other hazards on fields.
 Stepping in a hole while running full speed on a soccer field is a good way to get injured!